Excalibur 3926TB Food Dehydrator: Why So Popular?

 If you decide to buy solid sheets, make sure you get the correct size.
 The 3926T uses 14" X 14" sheets.
 The links above go to the correct size.

 What can you use it for besides drying food?

 There are some things that you can do with this dehydrator that you can't do with stackable type dehydrators like the Nesco Snackmaster Pro.

 You can take out the trays and use it to make yogurt, for one thing.
-(See Easy Dehydrator Recipes That Anyone Can Make for how to do it.)
+(See How to Make Yogurt in an Excalibur Dehydrator for how to do it.)

 Some people use it for drying flowers, drying crafts like salt dough sculpture, and making potpourri.